 Other Ways To Improve the Appearance of the Neck

-New skin care procedure that’s also great for the neck.
+Skincare procedure that’s also great for the neck

 So, lots of options for the neck.
 Where do you start, and how do you choose?
-You first need to consider what the issue is for your neck: is it just fat, or are there other concerns?
+You first need to consider what the issue is for your neck: Is it just fat or are there other concerns?
 Then you can consider which option fits into your schedule, your lifestyle, and your budget.
 But if you really want to cut to the chase, come into our office and we can help guide you.
 What’s right for you, is what works for you.
+You can contact us online or call us at (865) 450-9253 to schedule an appointment at our cosmetic surgery practice in Knoxville, TN.

 All the best,